tact-lang/pitaya/docs/SPECIFICATION.md

 **Configuration Merging**: Complex deep merge with recursive dictionary merging for nested configurations.
 Arrays are replaced, not merged.

-**Model Mapping (normative)**: Friendly model names MUST resolve via a single shared mapping file `models.yaml`.
+**Model Mapping**: Friendly model names MUST resolve via a single shared mapping file `models.yaml`.
 Both orchestration and runner load from this single file.
 At process start, each component computes a checksum (e.g., SHA‑256) of the loaded `models.yaml`.
-Orchestration SHOULD pass its checksum to the runner (e.g., via environment/config), and the runner SHOULD fail fast if its checksum does not match.
-In single‑process deployments where both layers share the same address space and loader, checksum equality is implicit and an explicit handshake MAY be skipped.
+Orchestration passes its checksum to the runner; the runner fails fast on mismatch.
 Any divergence or failure to load the same mapping in multi‑process deployments is a configuration error.

-### 6.1.1 Default Values Catalog (normative)
+### 6.1.1 Default Values Catalog

 Defaults used by orchestration and runner.
 Fingerprinting canonicalization treats missing fields as these explicit defaults, and **removes keys with `null` values prior to hashing** (i.e., `null` ≡ missing).